satyam126/gw2-docs/README.md

 * ```(v5 >> 4) & 1```
 * ```orderIndex = (v5 >> 5) & 1;```
 <br/>
+This could indicate the type of the order?

 Variable ```v4``` is the third argument of this function.
 It is a pointer to a struct that contains the Id of an order.
 <br/>